Regex-Radar/recheck-benchmark/README.md

 Some variations to benchmark:

-- worker pools with multiple workers, measure the memory/process spawning overhead as additional cost
+- ~worker pools with multiple workers~, measure the memory/process spawning overhead as additional cost
-- try the `wasm` backend inside the `thread-worker`
 - write some benchmarking suites, with setup/teardowns to measure:
     - the overhead of spawning processes
     - the overhead of the IPC